aartisr/fractals/README.md

 ## Contact / Maintainer

-For questions, suggestions, or feedback, please open an issue or contact [aartisr](https://github.com/aartisr).
+For questions, suggestions, or feedback, please open an issue or contact [Aarti Sri Ravikumar](https://github.com/aartisr).